JulianEichen/springboot-league/README.md

 - input of their results

 The actions and resposibilites of admins would include:
-- registration of season rulesets, concerning the reward of win/draw/loss
+- registration of season rulesets
 - management of teams enrolled in a season
 - registration of matches between teams
 - supervising input results

-On top of this 'business logic', I wanted to have a basic user management system with registration, login, logout and different roles.
-And below a database to handle whatever persistent data would arise.
+On top of this 'business logic' I wanted to have a basic user management system, with registration, login, logout and different roles.
+Carried from below by a database to handle whatever persistent data would arise.

 ## Understanding The App

 ### Spring Starter Dependencies
 - Spring Web
-- Srping Boot DevTools
+- Spring Boot DevTools
 - Spring Data JPA
 - Spring Security
 - MySQL Driver